 Humphrey Couchman of Fabrik said “When we recognise a familiar pattern, our brains produce dopamine, which makes us feel better…your aim should be to produce content that feels familiar in terms of the font, images, graphics, and the colours you use.”

 It is so important to honour your brand style guide in order to maintain and achieve this brand consistency.
 The same is true for your social media content strategy.
 Be sure to deliver cohesive content.
 If your brand colours are blues and greens, your audience will expect this palette from you.
 Don’t surprise your audience with an “off-brand” post, it will only cause confusion and discomfort.

 While the fonts and colours you choose may serve to attract your audience visually, emotional branding is also about the messaging you align yourself with.

 FORGING AN EMOTIONAL CONNECTION

 Now more than ever, people want to connect with a brand.
 On a large scale, they want to know that there is a driving force greater than the product or service they offer.
-As a result, many brands today will have a leading cause that helps them attract like-minded individuals into their brand sphere.
+As a result, many brands today will embrace their values wholeheartedly as a way of attracting like-minded individuals into their brand sphere.

 For TOMS it’s donating a pair of shoes for every pair sold.
 For Patagonia, it’s donating 1% of sales to the preservation and restoration of the natural environment.
 These are emotional branding examples that show how a brand’s core values play into the shared values of a particular audience.
 By understanding your own values as a brand you are able to align your messaging and brand positioning to better serve and connect with your audience.